Chris Brochu

 Christopher M. Brochu (born June 25, 1989) is an American actor and singer-songwriter.
-He was born in Washington, D.C., the older brother of Doug Brochu.
-He is best known as Luke Parker in The Vampire Diaries and also played Ray in Lemonade Mouth and Timmy Hamilton in Soul Surfer.
+He is best known for his role as Luke Parker in The Vampire Diaries (2014–2015).

+Early life

+Brochu was born in Washington, D.C. to Nita and Michael Brochu.
+He has an younger brother, Doug Brochu, and a younger sister, actress Kaitlyn "Kate" Brochu.

 Career

-He was in the movies Soul Surfer, where he played "Timmy Hamilton", and in Lemonade Mouth, where he played the rude and popular lead singer of the band Mudslide Crush, "Ray Beech".
+He was in the films Soul Surfer, where he played "Timmy Hamilton", and in Lemonade Mouth, where he played the rude and popular lead singer of the band Mudslide Crush, "Ray Beech".
 He sang "And the Crowd Goes" and "Don't Ya Wish U Were Us?" along with his friend, Scott Picket (played by Nick Roux).
 He is also known for the role of the witch Luke Parker on the TV show The Vampire Diaries.